-The Director of Corporate and Community Services has been appointed as Council's Public Officer.
+The position of the Director of Corporate and Community Services has been appointed as Council's Public Officer.
 Amongst other duties, the Public Officer may deal with requests from the public concerning Council's affairs and has the responsibility of assisting people to gain access to public documents of the Council.